IBM-Cloud/docs/overview/lab/lab.md

 ```
   curl -X POST -H 'Authorization: <bluemix token>' -H 'Content-Type: application/json' -d '{"boundTo": "<service id crn>", "name": "<api key name>", "description": "<api key description>"}' https://iam.ng.bluemix.net/apikeys
 ```
-`boundTo` needs to be the crn of your service id (field metadata->crn saved from step 1’s response).
+`boundTo` needs to be the crn of your service id (field metadata&ndash>crn saved from step 1’s response).
 The name and description can be anything.

-From the response, save entity->apiKey.
+From the response, save entity&ndash>apiKey.

 See [createAPIKey](https://iam.stage1.ng.bluemix.net/ibm/api/explorer/#!/Cloud_IAM_Service_Id_and_Api_Key_MVP/createAPIKey) for more information on this api and related apis.